Zika Virus Infection

 Men/women planning pregnancy or where there is a risk of pregnancy should avoid the risk of ZIKV in pregnancy and sexual transmission of ZIKV by the use of contraception and condoms during travel and for:

-If you are pregnant and considering travel to a country or area with a risk of ZIKV transmission you should discuss the risk of ZIKV with your travel health provider so you can make a fully informed decision regarding your travel plans.
+If you are pregnant and considering travel to a country or area with a risk of ZIKV transmission you should discuss the risk of ZIKV with your healthcare provider so you can make a fully informed decision regarding your travel plans.
 You should:

 - Remember that malaria and other travel related hazards may pose a risk during pregnancy